Stan Lippmann: Anti-vaccinationism

 While in law school, Lippmann wrote a lengthy paper railing against mandatory vaccinations.
 When running for King County Executive in 2009, he called the 2009 swine flu pandemic a "hoax" intended to "move more Tamiflu off the shelf."

 Disbarment

 On October 24, 2008, Lippmann was disbarred from the practice of law for numerous financial improprieties including, among others, theft of client funds, charging excessive fees, and improperly taking loans from clients.

 Miscellaneous

 A disbarred attorney, Lippmann has occasionally made headlines for reasons unrelated to his frequent political campaigns.
 The month following the September 11 terrorist attacks, Lippmann attended a "flag-waving rally" organized by Seattle conservative talk radio station KVI-AM carrying a sign showing the head of George W. Bush superimposed on the body of Adolf Hitler.
 According to Lippmann, he wanted to "shock the brainwashed crowd".
 Despite being protected by eight Seattle police officers, Lippmann was still assaulted by a passerby.
-In 2004 Lippmann was a partner in a small business center, Lippmann again walked away from a note and left other investors responsible to cover debts totally over $30,000.